zetxqx/gateway-api-inference-extension/docs/proposals/1023-data-layer-architecture/README.md

 1. Refactor the metrics scraping code into separate Data Source and Data Collection plugin interfaces.
-1. Following that, and based on any lessons learnt, we’ll refactor the existing Kubernetes Pod recocilation loop to the new plugin interfaces.
+1. Following that, and based on any lessons learnt, we’ll refactor the existing Kubernetes Pod reconciliation loop to the new plugin interfaces.

 ### Suggested Data Layer Plugin Interfaces